Affiliate Marketing Guide: The “All You Need to Know” (2018 Update)

 After you read this article I bet you’re gonna be prepared to start your journey in affiliate marketing and explore some more great posts!

 Ready to jump to the concepts of the affiliate marketing world?

 Affiliate Marketing Network

-One of the most important partners a Media Buyer has is an affiliate network.
+One of the most important partners a media buyer has is an affiliate network.

-t’s basically an intermediary between publishers (affiliates) and advertisers (offer owners).
+It’s basically an intermediary between publishers (affiliates) and advertisers (offer owners).